 Predefined content matching doesn’t guarantee compliance with regulatory requirements.
 As the customer, you can decide which data is sensitive and how to best protect it.
 Test your settings to make sure they meet your requirements and use the quarantine option to verify content matches.

 Tip: To see examples of sensitive content and to test your own content, try the Data Loss Prevention Demo.

 From the Admin console Home page, go to AppsGoogle WorkspaceGmailCompliance.

 - (Optional) On the left, select an organization.

-- If the status is Not configured yet, hover over the setting and click Configure.
+- If the status is Not configured yet, point to the setting and click Configure.

-- If the status is Locally applied or Inherited, click Edit or click Add another to edit it or add a new setting.
+- If the status is Locally applied or Inherited, click Edit or click Add another rule to edit it or add a new setting.

 - At the top, enter a short description, such as Credit card number detector.